 Coming off of Netflix this week is a Norwegian TV mini-series, The Heavy Water War (originally Kampen om tungtvannet).
 The six episode series is a dramatization of the Nazi nuclear program, the Norwegian Deuterium Oxide factory that supplied it, and the British operation to disable the program.
 It is in the appropriate language for the scene and characters which means, variously, English, Norwegian, German, and Danish.

-The story starts before the war and gives the background of the German atomic program and the use of heavy water, which they purchase from Norway’s Norsk Hydro.
+The story starts before the war and gives the background of the German atomic program and the use of heavy water, which they purchased from Norway’s Norsk Hydro.
 A single production facility, at the Vemork Hydro-electric plant, was responsible for all the world’s heavy water.
 As war began, the Allies were aware of Germany’s use of it in their program and, via the French, secured all of the Norwegian stock to prevent delivery.
-Once Germany took Norway by invasion, they had direct access to the production.
+Once Germany took Norway by invasion, they had direct and unimpeded access to the production.

 What I really appreciate about this series is the production value.
 The props and costumes seem well researched, and the quality is excellent – particularly for made-for-television.
 The actors match (at least for the most part, I didn’t look them up one-by-one), in language and nationality, the characters that they portray.
 This adds another level of fidelity.
 When an American begins shouting about bombing the factory, I know they’re using a real American by the accent.
 Similarly the Norwegian who “grew up in America” has the right accent.